ml8/ml8.github.io/inclusive-computing.md

-# Just CS
+# Inclusive Computing Resources

-This is a collection of resources, organizations, and articles with a variety of foci, but all related to _responsible_ and _just_ CS, including increasing and supporting reprentation in the discipline.
+This is a collection of resources, organizations, and articles with a variety of foci, but all related to _responsible_, _ethical_, and _inclusive_ CS, including increasing and supporting reprentation in the discipline.
 This is a list of things that __I've__ read/collected, so it is by no means exhaustive or complete.
 I am also not an expert on these topics, so this is likely to be a shallow/incomplete view.

 Included in this list are organizations related to activism as well as resources for building a more diverse and inclusive community of computer scientists.